ashermancinelli/ashermancinelli.github.io/_posts/2022-2-10-Dist-Matvec.md

 Feel free to verify these results and play around with other values using <a href="https://keisan.casio.com/exec/system/15052033860538" target="blank">online software like this CASIO calculator website.</a>

-Ensuring that we have a _correct_ algorithm is a precondition for optimizing and parallelizing an algorithm:
+demonstrating that we have a _correct_ algorithm with tests is a precondition for optimizing and parallelizing an algorithm:

-> Correctness precedes parallelism or performance
+> Testing for correctness precedes parallelism or performance

 Now to parallelism: how might we go about parallelizing this algorithm?